DimaPdemler/nac-opt/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.14618350.svg)](https://doi.org/10.5281/zenodo.14618350)

+## Framework Branch
+WIP: Framework for general usage with keras and a Deep Sets example as a tutorial walkthrough.

 ## Overview

 NAC automates the design of deep learning models for physics applications while considering hardware constraints.
 The framework uses neural architecture search and network compression in a two-stage approach: